 Shared reading circles

-Reading circles involve reading aloud from quality literary fiction, short stories, novels or poems, in a small, nurturing group on a regular basis.
+Reading circles involve reading aloud from quality literary fiction, short stories, novels or poems, in a small, nurturing group.
 This is a shared type of reading where members, the readers, are encouraged to participate, but can also just listen if they so desire.
-To enhance the pleasure and inherent therapeutic value of these groups, the size is comprised of no more than 12 members.
-Sessions usually run for 1 – 1.5 hours on a weekly basis.
+To enhance the pleasure and inherent therapeutic value of these groups, the size is comprised of no more than twelve members.
+Sessions usually run for 1.5 hours on a weekly basis.

 My reading circles are inspired by the work of The Reader Organisation in the UK, who superbly document the many benefits of bibliotherapy to both individuals and communities.